Golonka-Ma/TAW_BLOG/README.md

 4. **Add Post** – a form for providing an image URL, title, and content.
 5. **Account Management** – editing user data (name, email, passwords).

-> **Note:** You can extend this project with additional features such as pagination, comments, or rating.

 ---